beyond-code-github/Superscribe/documentation.markdown

         	<li><strong>Boolean</strong> ParamNode&lt;bool&gt;</li>
         	<li><strong>Guid</strong> ParamNode&lt;Guid&gt;</li>
         </ul>
-        <p>These nodes also come with an activation function that uses TryParse to determine whether or not the current route segment is a match for our parameter.
-This is not something that is easy to do using traditional routing constraints, but becomes easy with Graph Based Routing.</p>
+        <p>For efficiency, the <em>ParamNode</em> Activation Function evaluates the current segment using TryParse, and then stores the result for the Action Function to pick up.
+This is not something that is easy to do using traditional route constraints, but becomes easy with Graph Based Routing.</p>
         <p>An example of parameter capture with Superscribe is as follows:</p>
         <pre class="prettyprint lang-cs">

+    var engine = RouteEngineFactory.Create();

-    var helloRoute = new ConstantNode("Hello").Slash(new ParamNode<string>("Name"));
+    var helloRoute = new ConstantNode("Hello").Slash(new ParamNode&lt;string&gt;("Name"));
-    helloRoute.FinalFunctions.Add(new FinalFunction("GET", _ => "Hello " + _.Parameters.Name));
+    helloRoute.FinalFunctions.Add(new FinalFunction("GET", o => "Hello " + o.Parameters.Name));

-    ʃ.Base.Zip(helloRoute.Base());
+    engine.Base.Zip(helloRoute.Base());

     // "/Hello/Kathryn" -> "Hello Kathryn"
 		</pre>
-		<p>The ParamNode&lt;T&gt; takes a string as a parameter... the captured value is then added to a dynamic dictionary using this string as the key.
-The parameters dictionary is available to all our final function via the RouteData object, represented as _ in our example.
-Any querystring parameters are also added to this dictionary.</p>
-		<p>The RouteData object is more than just a container for paramters however.
-It also provides us with dependency injection and model binding functionality, as well as direct access to the response and request context.
-Finally, it also acts as a place we can store any abritary data that we need to use later on in the routing pipeline.</p>
 		<h4>Custom Nodes</h4>
-		<p>In addition to leveraging the various subclasses of SuperscribeNode, we can also derive our own custom nodes, giving us full control over it's Action and Activation Functions.
+		<p>In addition to leveraging the various subclasses of <em>GraphNode</em>, we can also derive our own custom nodes, giving us full control over it's Action and Activation Functions.
 Consider the following custom node that matches and captures only even parameters:</p>
 		<pre class="prettyprint lang-cs">

 	public class EvenNumberNode : SuperscribeNode